Vocational Training for Automotive Technicians — Online Alternative

 - Emissions and fuel systems — catalytic converters, EVAP, injection

 The problem?
 Traditional vocational schools charge $15,000 to $40,000 for programs that often use outdated curriculum.
-A 2024 study by the Automotive Service Association found that 67% of trade school graduates felt underprepared for the diagnostic complexity of modern vehicles.
+Ask any shop foreman — most trade school graduates still struggle with the diagnostic complexity of modern vehicles when they hit the shop floor.

 Why Traditional Vocational Schools Fall Short